litmuschaos/v1-litmus-docs/docs/litmus-probe.md

 Litmus probes are pluggable checks that can be defined within the ChaosEngine for any chaos experiment.
 The experiment pods execute these checks based on the mode they are defined in & factor their success as necessary conditions in determining the verdict of the experiment (along with the standard “in-built” checks).

-Litmus currently supports three types of probes:
+Litmus currently supports four types of probes:

 - **httpProbe:** To query health/downstream URIs
 - **cmdProbe:** To execute any user-desired health-check function implemented as a shell command
 - **k8sProbe:** To perform CRUD operations against native & custom Kubernetes resources
+- **promProbe:** To execute promql queries and match prometheus metrics for specific criteria

 These probes can be used in isolation or in several combinations to achieve the desired checks.
-While the `httpProbe` & `k8sProbe` are fully declarative in the way they are conceived, the `cmdProbe` expects the user to provide a shell command to implement checks that are highly specific to the application use case.
+While the `httpProbe` & `k8sProbe` are fully declarative in the way they are conceived, the `cmdProbe` expects the user to provide a shell command to implement checks that are highly specific to the application use case. `promProbe` expects the user to provide a promql query along with endpoints to check for some criteria.

 The probes can be set up to run in different modes: